C++23 · GPU-First · In Development · Late 2027

 Core v1Partial

-• Lock-free fixed-capacity packet pools with intrusive free lists
+• Lock-free fixed-capacity packet pools with intrusive free lists and ABA-safe generation tags

-• 16-byte alignment for GPU upload boundaries; per-thread arenas to avoid contention
+• 16-byte alignment for GPU upload boundaries

 • std types used pragmatically outside hot paths